wAaron/atlas-examples/metamon/README.md

 6. Run `vagrant push` in the [root]() directory.
 7. Navigate to "Links" on the left sidebar of the "metamon" build configuration, then complete the form with your Atlas username, `metamon` as the application name, and `/app` as the destination path.
 8. Navigate back to "Versions" on the left sidebar of the "metamon" build configuration, then click "Rebuild" on the "metamon" build configuration that errored.
 This one should succeed.
+9. Wait for both the “consul” and “metamon” builds to complete without errors
-9. Run `terraform remote config -backend-config="name=YOUR_ATLAS_USERNAME/metamon"` in the [ops/terraform](ops/terraform) directory, replacing `YOUR_ATLAS_USERNAME` with your Atlas username.
+10. Run `terraform remote config -backend-config="name=YOUR_ATLAS_USERNAME/metamon"` in the [ops/terraform](ops/terraform) directory, replacing `YOUR_ATLAS_USERNAME` with your Atlas username.
-10. Run `terraform apply` in the [ops/terraform](ops/terraform) directory.
+11. Run `terraform apply` in the [ops/terraform](ops/terraform) directory.
-11. Go the the public ip address of the newly created "metamon_1" box and you should see a web page that says "Hello, Atlas!".
+12. Go the the public ip address of the newly created "metamon_1" box and you should see a web page that says "Hello, Atlas!".

 Introduction and Configuring Metamon
 -----------------------------------------------